Developer Guide

 Fig 14.
 Transaction Summary Class Diagram

-The TransactionSummary
+The TransactionSummary component,

 - Handles the display of all the individual split expenses in a group.